DarthAsh/CrowdLabel-QC/docs/REPORTS.md

 ## Assignment pattern detection report

-`PatternDetectionReport` produces assignment-level outputs for pattern detection so you can trace the signals back to individual tags.
-It reuses the horizontal and vertical perspectives:
+`PatternDetectionReport` produces assignment-level outputs for pattern detection so you can trace the signals back to individual assignments.
+It reuses the horizontal and vertical perspectives, but pattern detection always runs within each tagger's individual assignment (all answer tags sharing an `assignment_id`).

-* **horizontal** – Chronological across all assignments for a tagger.
-* **vertical** – Per characteristic, then merged per tagger.

-The report returns every timestamped YES/NO assignment with metadata (`assignment_id`, `comment_id`, `characteristic_id`, `prompt_id`, `team_id`,
+The report returns every timestamped YES/NO tag inside each assignment with metadata (`assignment_id`, `comment_id`, `characteristic_id`, `prompt_id`,
-`timestamp`).
-Each assignment lists the pattern(s) that include it.
+`team_id`, `timestamp`) plus the pattern(s) found when scanning that assignment's answer tags.
 Patterns are detected in 12-assignment windows using the same 3- and 4-token repeat logic as `TaggerPerformanceReport`.

-CSV exports include one row per assignment per perspective with a semicolon- delimited `patterns` column (empty when no patterns were detected).
+CSV exports include one row per assignment per perspective with a semicolon- delimited `patterns` column (empty when no patterns were detected) and a boolean `pattern_detected` column for quick filtering.

 ### How patterns are detected and attached

-- **Input preparation:** Each tagger contributes only timestamped YES/NO assignments.
-They are sorted chronologically and converted into token strings for scanning.
+- **Input preparation:** For each tagger, assignments are grouped by `assignment_id`.
+Within each group only timestamped YES/NO tags are kept, sorted chronologically, and converted into token strings for scanning.
-- **Window scan:** Non-overlapping 12-assignment windows are inspected.
+- **Window scan:** Non-overlapping 12-assignment windows within the assignment are inspected.
 A window is a hit only when its tokens are a perfect repetition of the first four tokens (`abcdabcdabcd`) or first three tokens (`abcabcabcabc`).
-Windows matching four-token repeats are masked before three-token matching to avoid double-counting.
+Windows matching four-token repeats are masked before three- token matching to avoid double-counting.
-- **Annotation:** When a window hits, every assignment in that window is annotated with the literal repeated pattern (for example, `YYYY`, `NNNN`, or `YYNN`).
-Assignments can accrue multiple pattern labels if they appear in more than one matching window across perspectives.
+- **Annotation:** When a window hits, every tag in that assignment window is annotated with the literal repeated pattern (for example, `YYYY`, `NNNN`, or `YYNN`), and `pattern_detected` is set to `true`.
+Tags can accrue multiple pattern labels if they appear in more than one matching window across perspectives.

 ### CSV column reference

 - `user_id`, `assignment_id`, `comment_id`, `characteristic_id`, `prompt_id`,
   `team_id` – identifiers copied directly from the enriched `TagAssignment`.
 - `timestamp` – the assignment's timestamp as ingested.
-- `perspective` – either `horizontal` (full tagger sequence) or `vertical` (per characteristic, then merged per tagger).
+- `perspective` – either `horizontal` (full tagger sequence grouped by assignment) or `vertical` (per characteristic, then merged per tagger, still grouped by assignment).
 - `patterns` – semicolon-delimited list of patterns that include the assignment for that perspective; empty when no pattern was detected for that row.
+- `pattern_detected` – `true` when any pattern was found for that assignment and perspective, else `false`.

 Use the CSV export to trace any flagged pattern back to the exact assignment and context that produced it.